-The temple of the Parthenon, on the Acropolis of Athens, is considered as the opus magnum of classical antiquity.
-This is mainly due to its ideological impact, as well as to the architectural and artistic values, which have influenced the human civilization, probably as no other ancient monument has, up to the point to provide the inspiration for the logo of the U.N cultural organization, UNESCO [1,2].
-The building of the Parthenon, designed by architects Iktinos and Kallikrates, begun in 447 BCE and the structure was completed by 438 BCE, while its sculptural decoration, designed by the sculptor Phidias, lasted until 432 BCE.
-What is probably less known to the general public, is the technology that has allowed this monumental structure to be built, sustain its structural integrity for 21 centuries and be able to remain -even in today's ruinous state- in a very good and recognisable condition, almost 2500 years after its construction.
-The later owed mostly to the laborious restoration programs, almost constant during the near 200 years of the existence of the modern Greek state, which are currently conducted by the Acropolis Restoration Service (YSMA) [3].
-The durability of the monuments of the Acropolis of Athens is owed to the combination of natural materials of the highest quality, selected and worked not only by skilful artisans, but of people who knew how to exploit properties to their advantage, manmade materials comprising the top technology of the era and elaborate masonry methods and techniques, which incorporated knowledge of previous experience both in the fields of the aesthetic outcome and of the structural resilience, in a zone of high seismicity.
+The temple of the Parthenon on the Acropolis of Athens is considered to be the opus magnum of classical antiquity.
+This is mainly due to its ideological impact and its architectural and artistic value, which have influenced human civilisation, probably more than any other ancient monument, to the point that it provides the inspiration for the logo of the UN cultural organisation, UNESCO [1], [2].
+The building of the Parthenon, designed by the architects Iktinos and Kallikrates, began in 447 BCE, and the structure was completed by 438 BCE, while its sculptural decoration, designed by the sculptor Phidias, was completed in 432 BCE.
+What is probably less familiar to the general public is the technology that allowed this monumental structure to be built, sustain its structural integrity for 21 centuries and be able to remain, even in today's ruinous state, in a very good and recognisable condition almost 2,500 years after its construction.
+The latter is owed mostly to the laborious restoration programmes, almost constant during the most recent 200 years of the existence of the modern Greek state, which are currently conducted by the Acropolis Restoration Service (YSMA) [3].
+The durability of the monuments of the Acropolis of Athens is owed to the combination of natural materials of the highest quality, selected and worked not only by skilful artisans but by people who knew how to exploit their properties to their advantage, manmade materials comprising the most advanced technology of the era and elaborate masonry methods and techniques, which incorporated knowledge of previous experience both in the fields of aesthetics and of structural resilience in a zone of high seismicity.

-The present study aims to highlight the importance of the conservation state of original and restoration materials in the response of the reinforced marble block system to earthquake induced stresses.
-The approach of this work is interdisciplinary, mainly addressing conservation issues of the monument materials and not dealing with structural engineering aspects.
+The present study aims to highlight the importance of the conservation state of the original and restoration materials in terms of the response of the reinforced marble block system to earthquake-induced stresses.
+The approach of this work is interdisciplinary, mainly addressing conservation issues in relation to the monument materials rather than structural engineering.

 The paper consists of six sections.
-Section 2 is a general presentation of the structural system of the Parthenon and a brief presentation of its history emphasising on the causes of the structural decay of the monument and of past restoration interventions, the consequences of which are the main subject of the paper.
-Most of the data of this part have been collected from the laborious "Study for the restoration of the Parthenon", edited by Profs.
-M. Korres and C. Bouras [4].
-Section 3 consist of brief a bibliographic presentation of the seismicity in Attica region and previous works of computer assisted research of the mechanical performance of the Acropolis monuments, using finite elements analysis.
-Section 4 presents the experimental set up for laboratory testing of restoration steel clamps and for the finite elements analysis, while section 5 presents the results and discussion.
-The concluding section summarises the conclusions of this study and suggest future work.
+Section 2 provides a general presentation on the structural system of the Parthenon and its history, emphasising the causes of the monument’s structural decay and describing past restoration interventions, the consequences of which are the main subject of the paper.
+Most of the data for this section have been collected from the ‘Study for the restoration of the Parthenon’, edited by Korres and Bouras [4].
+Section 3 consists of a brief bibliographic presentation of the seismicity in the Attica region and previous works on computer-assisted research into the mechanical performance of the Acropolis monuments using finite elements analysis.
+Section 4 presents the experimental setup for the laboratory testing of restoration steel clamps and for the finite elements analysis, while section 5 presents the results and discussion.
+The concluding section summarises the main points of this study and suggests future work.

-the parthenon structural system and history
+the parthenon’s structural system and history

 The structural system of the Parthenon